WNDB

 WNDB is powered at 1,000 watts.
 By day, it is non-directional.
-But at night, to protect other stations on 1150 AM, it uses a directional antenna with a two-tower array.
-Programming is also heard on 245-watt FM translator 93.5 W228CT and 250-watt FM translator 99.9 W260DO, both located in Daytona Beach.
+But at night, to protect other stations at 1150 AM, it uses a directional antenna with a two-tower array.
+Programming is also heard on 250-watt FM translator 98.5 W253DI in Daytona Beach.

 Programming

 WNDB carries nationally syndicated conservative talk programs including The Sean Hannity Show, Brian Kilmede and Friends, The Clay Travis and Buck Sexton Show, The Joe Pags Show, America in the Morning, This Morning, America's First News with Gordon Deal and Coast to Coast AM with George Noory.

 WNDB is the "host station" of the annual Daytona 500 and is the flagship station for the Motor Racing Network.
-NASCAR is headquartered in Daytona Beach, and MRN was based there until 2008, when the studios moved to Charlotte, North Carolina.
+NASCAR is headquartered in Daytona Beach, and MRN was based there until 2008 when the studios moved to Charlotte, North Carolina.
 Most likely because of the MRN connection, WNDB broadcasts races from all three of the top series.